Benjamin20771/Net-150/Modules/Lab 9-2 journal.md

 <img width="593" alt="image" src="https://github.com/user-attachments/assets/4213997a-a9a4-4fbc-888f-4ac874c93dd8" />

-This lab was to practice static routing and helps with basic networking
+This lab was to practice static routing and help with basic networking.
+Getting the chart together wasn't difficult, but there were some things to remember, like jumping numbers for specific things.

 ### Commands